YngviWarrior/BankingAPI/INSTALL.md

   Step 4: Open the project folder on terminal and execute the follow command: $ cat .sql | mysql -h 192.168.32.1 -u root -P 3307 -p

-  Step 5: $ docker-compose down
+<b>The Project is Running !
+Open your Postman.</b>

-- Run the project
+- If is needed Reboot the project

-  $ docker-compose up -d
+  $ docker-compose down && docker-compose up -d

-<b>The Project is Ready !
-Open your Postman</b>